ShahbazShaddy/Explainable-Multimodal-AI-for-Breast-Cancer-and-Pneumonia-Prediction/README.md

 - Breast Cancer Diagnosis (using clinical data)
 - Pneumonia Detection (using chest X-ray images)

-The system combines predictions from both modalities through late fusion, providing not only accurate predictions but also human-interpretable explanations using techniques like `SHAP` (for tabular data) and `Grad-CAM` (for images).
+The system combines predictions from both modalities through late fusion, providing not only accurate predictions but also human-interpretable explanations using `LLM` and technique like `Grad-CAM`.

 ## Repository Structure